TylerHoerschgen/VR-Basketball-Game/README.md

 # 4610GroupProject

-This is Tyler Hoerschgen's and Tarek Elbendary's Final Project for CS-4610

-It's a VR Basketball shooter game.
-The Player has attempts to score as many points in 60 seconds as possible
+This is a virtual reality(VR) basketball shooter game created by Tyler Hoerschgen and Tarek Elbendary for CS4610.
+In the game, the player attempts to score the most points they can within the 60 seconds they’re given.
+The project report can be found under the name [CS4610 Final Project Report](https://github.com/TylerHoerschgen/4610GroupProject/blob/main/CS4610%20Final%20Project%20Report.docx) and the video can be found [here](https://www.youtube.com/watch?v=g64hAX3auDk).